 One good example is Aramex.

 They are also trying their hand at innovation with the last-mile delivery to meet the rising e-commerce requirements in Egypt and the middle east.

 Last year, for instance, Aramex introduced their innovation “Aramex Fleet” in Saudi Arabia.

 This is a crowd-based delivery platform, connecting the people living in the country with the last-mile delivery system.
 They are helping leverage the sharing economy of the country.
 Aramex decided to invest in What3Words in 2016 that is a U.K.-based company.

-They adopted the collaboration to fulfill their operations as a part of their last-mile delivery strategies.
+They adopted the collaboration to fulfil their operations as a part of their last-mile delivery strategies.
 Aramex carried out a study in Dubai for measuring the efficiency of different deliveries to normal addresses versus those provided by What3Words.